econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 ## Step 2: Build Transaction
 - On the next screen, you can enter the address you want to spend the bitcoin to.
 - Add a label so you remember what the transaction was for.
+This is only visible in your local wallet instance, these labels are not included in the transaction information that gets broadcast to the Bitcoin network.
 - Enter the amount (or select max amount in this case)
 - Set your miner fee rate.
 - Then click on `Create Transaction once you have all the details filled in`.